serversandbox/serversandbox.github.io/docs/master_node_setup.md

 10. use kubectl's built in merge to uh, merge configs so you can kubectl from outside

 ```
+# check your external k3s config is pointing to its ip, this probably needs to be reworked eventually....

 # run this within the repo directory

 cp ~/.kube/config ~/.kube/config.backup